Resources for Music Education Majors

 Student teaching is the capstone experience for any music education major.
 You are required to apply to be able to student teach.
-The deadline for Fall 2022 student teachers is February 28, 2022.
+The deadline for Fall 2023 student teachers has passed.
 In order to be considered for a student teaching placement you must visit the link below and fill out the required form:

 Praxis® Music Content Knowledge Exam Information (Junior Year or Senior Year Fall Semester)